Udemy-The-Complete-Android-Dev-Course/S4-Video-Demo/README.md

 # Video Demo
-  Simple app demonstrating how play a video.
+  Simple app demonstrating how to play a video file.

 #### Versions
  - Android 6.0 Marshmallow